 Lisanne Pinciotti, Program Director, EC and Admin Level Coordinator

-Lisanne Pinciotti has been involved with Montessori education since 1985.
-Her experience in the early childhood classroom and in various administrative roles at Children’s House Montessori School in New Jersey provided a strong foundation for future endeavors.
+Lisanne Pinciotti discovered Montessori education as a graduate student in 1985.
+Her subsequent experience in the early childhood classroom and in administrative roles at Children’s House Montessori School in New Jersey provided a strong foundation for future endeavors.
 Lisanne earned a BS in Business Administration (University of Dayton), an M.Ed. in Early Childhood Education (Rutgers University), an AMS Early Childhood Credential (CMTE/NY), and an AMS Administrator Credential (CMSM/NY).
-She joined WSMS-TEP in 2014 as Program Director.
-She enjoys field consultant visits, school consultation, and has presented at Montessori conferences and workshops in the US and abroad.
-Lisanne believes that supporting the efforts of professional associations is an important contribution to the growth of the field, and therefore has served in various board capacities over the years and currently serves on AMS TEAC as Secretary and Administrator representative and the New York State Montessori Alliance as Treasurer.
+She joined WSMS-TEP in 2014 as Program Director and finds joy in field visits, school consultation, and learning alongside aspiring Montessori educators.
+Lisanne believes that supporting the efforts of professional associations is important to the growth of the field, and therefore has served in various board positions and work groups over the years for NJMAC and NYSMA (NJ and NY state advocacy groups) and served two terms as the Administrator representative and Secretary of the AMS Teacher Education Action Commission.

 Uniit Carruyo (IT, Admin)